ndsev/zserio/doc/ZserioLanguageOverview.md

 };
 ```

-This type has a total length of 16 bits or 2 bytes.
-As a bit stream, bits 0-3 correspond to member `a`,
-bits 4-11 represent an unsigned integer `b`, followed by member `c` in bits 12-15.
-Note that member `b`
-overlaps a byte boundary, when the entire type is byte aligned.
-But `MyStructure` may also be embedded into
-another type where it may not be byte-aligned.

 ### Choice Types

 A choice type depends on a _selector expression_ following the `on` keyword.
 Each branch of the choice type is